AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 ## Requirements

-* For a Vulkan backend device to be reported through SYCL a Vulkan 1.3 or later physical device is required.
+* For a Vulkan backend device to be reported through SYCL a Vulkan 1.2 or later physical device is required.
+Vulkan 1.2 is the minimum version as it is the release where timeline semaphore and buffer device address features are made core (optional) features rather than through `VK_KHR_timeline_semaphore` and `VK_KHR_buffer_device_address` respectively.
 * The [LunarG Vulkan SDK](https://vulkan.lunarg.com/sdk/home) versions 1.4 or later
   for Vulkan loader, layers, headers, and other tools.
 * A `clspv` executable, from commit `75d2471da8d697ae5a04d06cf14a1667b74200e8` and later.